-This lesson provides an overview on importing your student program data into Illuminate.
+This lesson provides an overview on importing your student program data into DnA.

 About Program Data

-In Illuminate, programs are student based.
+In DnA, programs are student based.
 Programs are very open ended and are managed through a code table: Student Programs.
-There are a number of programs pre-loaded into every Illuminate installation for things like lunch programs, instructional programs, and attendance programs.
+There are a number of programs pre-loaded into every DnA installation for things like lunch programs, instructional programs, and attendance programs.

 About Importing Programs

 The programs.txt file is how students are placed into the various programs in which they participate.
-For Illuminate Data and Assessment (DnA) the programs file will create and maintain all of your student program participation records.
-For Illuminate Special Education (ISE) and Illuminate Student Information (ISI) the programs file is usually uploaded during data implementation and then student program participation is managed through the tools in the user interface.
+For Data and Assessment (DnA) the programs file will create and maintain all of your student program participation records.
+For Special Education (ISE) the programs file is usually uploaded during data implementation and then student program participation is managed through the tools in the user interface.
 There are, however, exceptions to this for student program participation that is managed in external systems such as lunch programs.

 The unique key on a program record is: Import Student ID, Program ID, Program Start Date, and Site ID.
 If Site ID is not provided, then the value of NULL for Site ID becomes a part of the unique key.
 These four fields together are what constitute a unique program record.
 Any subsequent changes to the other fields will update the original record.
 For example, if a student is placed in a program with a specific start date, then a record with the same Import Student ID, Program ID, and Program Start Date is imported later with a Program Exit Date, the student will be exited from the program.